Bachelor of Information Systems

 |Australian Quality Framework (AQF) recognition||The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 7.|

 Information systems (IS) refers to the business side of technology.
-It looks at the way businesses structure their systems of information and the various ways that people and organisations make use of technology to improve their processes and workflows.
-This course gives you the skills to analyse existing information systems, develop new systems and find solutions to common IS management issues.
+It looks at the way businesses structure their information architecture and the ways people and organisations use technology to improve their processes and workflows.
+This course gives you the skills to analyse data, existing information systems, plan new systems and find solutions to common IS management issues.

 Indicative student workload